-Problem Statement 1: Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas Root Cause: Students with diverse language backgrounds and experiences take longer to develop strong literacy skills.
-Our diverse population of students enters school with different levels of preparedness, which has been complicated by the pandemic in which students didn't receive literacy instruction in a systematic and intentional way.
+Problem Statement 1: Students continue to struggle with reading, writing and thinking skills that enable them to perform at or above grade level in all content areas.
+Root Cause: Students with diverse language backgrounds and experiences take longer to develop strong literacy skills.
+Our diverse population of students enters school with different levels of preparedness.